Codependency Counseling Orlando

 * Difficulty Owning Own Thoughts and Feelings

-The codependent also has difficulty in owning their own thoughts and feelings.
+The codependent has difficulty in owning their own thoughts and feelings.
 They are continuously focused on the thoughts and needs of someone else.
 Some spend their life trying so hard to please the other person.
 The other feeds off of the approval and admiration of others.
 Somehow in all of this, their own true sense of self gets lost.
 To the point where the codependent may not even really understand what he or she is really thinking or feeling.
-They so seldom focus on themselves.
+They seldom focus on themselves.

 * Difficulty Meeting Own Wants and Needs